 Several scientists over the years have repeated her experiments, and many have been able to confirm her results.
 A few of these researchers from around the world include Michael Drummond, author of Cosmological Influences in Chemistry, and Karl Voss, who published Confirmation of the Kolisko Experiments.

-If you are interested in reading more, Kolisko herself published several books summarizing her methods and findings including; Working of the Stars in Earthly Substance, Spirit in Matter, & The Solar Eclipse.
+If you are interested in reading more about the Kolisko Effect, Kolisko herself published several books summarizing her methods and findings including; Working of the Stars in Earthly Substance, Spirit in Matter, & The Solar Eclipse.